Questions

 Yes,

-I maintain an open-minded approach approach to the world of various belief systems. ,I combine evidence-based theories always first, and for those interested in mind-body-spirit also embark on an inner spiritual journey who wish to integrate evidence-based psychological practices to tackle mental health issues.
+I maintain an open-minded approach to the world of various belief systems. ,I combine evidence-based theories always first, and for those interested in mind-body-spirit also embark on an inner spiritual journey (not religious - all around open minded) who wish to integrate evidence-based psychological practices to tackle mental health issues.
 I incorporate a blend of various psychological therapies.
 As a systems-based therapist, I emphasize the principle that our upbringing significantly influences our individual traits.

 As a coach/counselor, I believe that asking the right questions is integral to the therapeutic process.
 However, I acknowledge the importance of respecting my clients' boundaries and not pushing them to discuss topics they are not comfortable addressing.
 I am a proponent of a client-centered approach and strive to make clients feel safe while simultaneously encouraging positive growth.